 An interesting applicable discovery shows that negativity is an ``attention magnet'' \citep{fiske1980attention,ohira1998effects}.
 This implies that a rule predicting a class phrased with negative valence will get more attention than a rule predicting a class phrased with words with positive valence.

+We expect this effect to apply also to conditions in the antecedent of the rules.
+In experiments conducted in \cite{furnkranz2019cognitive}, we presented participants a rule that contained conditions with clearly negative valence ('foul' smell) and a rule containing multiple neutral conditions, but also often associated with poisonous mushrooms.

+All participants who provided the rationale for their plausibility judgment referred to the foul smell, even though some of them preferred $R_1$.
+This could illustrate how the negativity bias could influence analysts, even though in this example the observation is not necessarily a proof of the bias.

 \paragraph{Debiasing techniques} Putting a higher weight to negative information may in some situations be a valid heuristic.
-What needs to be addressed are cases, when the relevant piece of information is positive and a less relevant piece of information is negative \citep{huber2010mindless,tversky1981framing}.
-It is therefore advisable that any such suspected cases are detected in the data preprocessing phase, and the corresponding attributes or values are replaced with more neutral sounding alternatives.
+What needs to be addressed are cases, when the relevant piece of information (a condition in the rule or the predicted class) is positive and a less relevant piece of information is negative \citep{huber2010mindless,tversky1981framing}.
+It is therefore advisable that any such suspected cases are detected in the data preprocessing phase, and the corresponding attributes or values are replaced with more neutral-sounding alternatives.